 During his time in slavery, Patrick heard a voice telling him to leave Ireland so he walked to a seaport and found his way back to Britain.
 He spent some time training for the priesthood and eventually went back to Ireland where he was a leader for Christ.
 He could easily have shared his experience with Godís grace through prayer.
 His previous lack of formal education perhaps gave him better communication skills with the common man, enabling him to communicate truth in a way that was easily understood.
-Have you had the experience of hearing a great preacher relating biblical truths in such a way that was not understandable without a seminary education?
+Have you had the experience of hearing a preacher relating biblical truths in such a way that you might need seminary education to understand?

 In addition to relating the truth of Jesus Christ, Patrick was one of Christianityís first outspoken opponents of slavery.
-He spent his life crying out against the common practice of slavery even when his words fell on deaf ears.
+He spent his life crying out against the common practice of slavery even when no one would listen.
 The slave trade in Ireland eventually stopped.

 This is a very short biography of Patrick.
 If you are interested in learning more about Saint Patrick, I urge you to do your own study into his life.
 From here on, I will concentrate on what his life says to me.

 Education is important.
 All Christians should be familiar with the Bible.
 It is Godís word to us.
 Patrick had learned the basics from his father and grandfather as he grew into his teen years.
 Thatís where his formal education ended.
 In his difficult life as a slave, he learned to rely on prayer.
 It is imperative that all Christians develop a strong reliance on prayer.
-This is not just for the difficult times of life – although it is most important then – it is a necessity in living every day.
+This is not just for the difficult times of life, it is a necessity in living every day.

 Do you want to take your place in the cause of Christ?
 You may never attend a seminary or earn a degree in theology but you can study the Bible and you can spend quality time in prayer every day.
 God will send you the work that He has for you to do.
 You may not be a gifted preacher, but you can share what Jesus Christ means to you.
-You can make a life-changing difference for someone.
+Your words may be life-changing for someone.